 image courtesy: tradekey.com

-You may be heard that most companies market their product as spandex clothing.
+You may have heard that most companies market their product as spandex clothing.

-The word ‘Spandex’ is only used in the USA and the rest of the world use ‘elastane’.
+The word ‘Spandex’ is only used in the USA and the rest of the world uses ‘elastane’.

 There is no difference in fabric properties, fabrics are made of cotton/spandex and cotton/Lycra blend.
 Fabric properties will vary based on what percentages of elastane (spandex) are used in the fibre.
 Like 90% cotton and 10% spandex fabric.